sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

         AUTHOR: A. Dummy Author
         DATE: November 9, 2016

-Note the how one can specify a single institution, multiple institutions, and no institution.
+Note how one can specify a single institution, multiple institutions, and no institution.
 In some formats (including ``rst`` and ``sphinx``) only the author names appear.
 Some formats have "intelligence" in listing authors and institutions, e.g., the plain text